Table of Contents

 In some types of cancer, where radiation has to be directed through the vagina (such as a vaginal tumor), the ovarian tissue can be cryopreserved for future reimplantation.

 If you are thinking about cryopreservation to have children at some point in your life, we invite you to contact us.
-At Fertility Center we will advise you so that you can make the best decision for your personal situation.
+Our fertility specialist Tijuana at Fertility Center we will advise you so that you can make the best decision for your personal situation.
+We specialize in treatments such as IVF in Mexico, egg, sperm and embryo freezing, and even for those who are interested in becoming an egg donor in Mexico.
 Write to us through your contact form where we will gladly assist you!

 Gynecology, Obstetrics and Biology of Human Reproduction Surgeon at the Autonomous University of Guadalajara, specialist Biologist of Human Reproduction by the Mexican Institute of Infertility.